Frequently Asked Questions

 : Your secret token for authenticating API requests.
 Keep this secure.TWILIO_PHONE_NUMBER

-: The Twilio phone number that will appear as the sender of the SMS.
+: The Twilio phone number that appears as the SMS sender.Add

 .env.local